 $3.6 million: Value of the decedent’s closely held business

-$.4 million: Debts and estate expenses (to be settled with cash)
+$.4 million: Debts and estate expenses (to be satisfied with cash)

 $12.6 million: Adjusted gross estate calculated after paying expenses, but before applying the marital deduction